Video released: Model for ischemic heart disease with human iPS cardiomyocytes

-- Dr. Ken Takahashi of Okayama University published a video article about the model of ischemic heart disease using human iPS heart cells.
+- Dr. Ken Takahashi of Okayama University published a video article on a model of ischemic heart disease using human iPS heart cells.

-- The method makes it easier than before to create a cardiac ischemia model.
+- The method makes it easier to create a cardiac ischemia model.

-- The use of this model will lead to the development of drugs for ischemic heart disease and the elucidation of the cause of myocardial infarction.
+- The use of this model will lead to the development of drugs for ischemic heart disease and reveal the cause of myocardial infarction.

 On May 5, Research Associate Professor Ken Takahashi of Okayama University published an article about the model of ischemic heart disease using cardiomyocytes differentiated from human iPS cells (Biochem Biophys Res Commun 2019, 520(3): 600-605).
 A video for this experimental method was released to the public today in Journal of Visualized Experiments.

-The method of producing myocardial tissue from human iPS cells has been difficult because it requires advanced technology and a great deal of labor.
-The video article published today makes the method and the following induction of ischemic myocardial damage easy.
-The spread of this method may lead to the development of drugs for ischemic heart disease and the elucidation of the pathophysiology of myocardial infarction.
+The method of producing myocardial tissue from human iPS cells has been difficult due to the advanced technology and intensive labor it requires.
+The video article published today simplifies the method and the following induction of ischemic myocardial damage.
+The widespread distribution of this method may lead to the development of drugs for ischemic heart disease, as well as reveal the pathophysiology of myocardial infarction.

 Research to develop models of human diseases from iPS cells is an area that is expected to develop further in the future.